 Careers and Internships

-Students in the environmental science program have worked with the Great Ape Trust and National Geographic, traveled to Rwanda and South America for environmental work, studied forestry in southern Indiana, and engaged in numerous other research opportunities both on and off-campus.
-Drake’s January term facilitates immersive travel and study opportunities, including winter ecology and a seminar in the Galapagos Islands.
+Students in the environmental science program have worked with the Ape Cognition and Conservation Initiative and National Geographic, traveled to Rwanda and South America for environmental work, studied forestry in southern Indiana, and engaged in numerous other research opportunities both on and off campus.
+Drake’s January Term facilitates immersive travel and study opportunities, including winter ecology and seminars in the Belize, Rwanda, and the Galapagos Islands.

 Students have spent the summers working as research assistants, legislative aides, and for natural resource and environmental organizations.

-Drake offers more than 100 student organizations for a wide variety of issues and interests.
-Students in the environmental science and policy program often join the Drake Environmental Action League (DEAL), the Drake Outdoor Leadership Club, and become involved with off campus groups such as the Iowa Environmental Council.
-Students in these groups not only make friends, they make a difference: Recently, DEAL members implemented a building-wide recycle program with Des Moines’ Roosevelt High School.
+Drake offers more than 160 student organizations for a wide variety of issues and interests.
+Students in the environmental science and policy program often join the Drake Environmental Action League (DEAL) or the Drake Outdoor Leadership Club, and become involved with off-campus groups such as the Iowa Environmental Council.
+Students in these groups not only make friends, they make a difference: Recently, DEAL members and others implemented a food recovery program called NextCourse that has provided thousands of pounds of unserved leftover food from Drake's dining hall and catering services to shelters around the city.

 Requirements for Major

-The Environmental Science major is offered as two tracks — Physical Science and Life Science, both of which require 60 credits.
+The environmental science major is offered as two tracks—geology/hydrology and conservation biology, both of which require 62 credits.
 These are designed to provide students with a combination of coursework that will best develop the expertise and experience that is appropriate for their specific career goals.
-Completion of one of these tracks is required for the Environmental Science degree.
-Students are strongly encouraged to develop additional depth in focus areas of interest to them through additional minors, concentrations or related science courses beyond the common required outline, in conversation with their academic advisors and the program director.
-Students planning to attend graduate school should work carefully with their advisor to determine what additional courses will be needed to prepare for graduate admission.
+Completion of one of these tracks is required for the environmental science degree.
+Students are strongly encouraged to develop depth in focus areas of interest to them through additional minors, concentrations, or related science courses beyond the common required outline, in conversation with their academic advisers and the program director.
+Students planning to attend graduate school should work carefully with their advisers to determine what additional courses will be needed to prepare for graduate admission.

 Honors and Accreditations